List on Bids44 →

 Physical Preparation

 Clean the laptop thoroughly.
-Use compressed air to clear dust from the keyboard and vents.
+Use compressed air to clear dust from keyboard keys and fan vents.
 Wipe the screen with a microfiber cloth and a screen cleaner.
-Clean the chassis with a damp cloth.
-If there are minor scuffs, some gentle polishing compounds can sometimes improve the look, but don’t overdo it.
-Ensure the charger cable is neatly coiled and clean.
+Clean the chassis with a damp cloth (not wet).
+Small cosmetic fixes, like tightening loose screws or cleaning minor grime from ports, can significantly improve appeal.
+If the charger cable is frayed, replacing just the cable can make a good impression for ₹300-500.

 Documentation